sipb/homeworld/docs/deploy.md

  * A Debian Stretch installation (or VM) -- note that we do not support any other environments.
  * The disaster recovery key.
  * Access to [hyades-cluster](https://github.mit.edu/sipb/hyades-cluster), where we store the current cluster configuration.
 You will need to have set up SSH keys with github.mit.edu.
- * Your Kerberos identity (preferably a [root instance](https://sipb.mit.edu/doc/root-instance/)) in the root-admins secion of ``setup.yaml``.
+ * Your Kerberos identity (preferably a [root instance](https://sipb.mit.edu/doc/root-instance/)) in the root-admins section of ``setup.yaml``.
 If it isn't there, you can just add it in yourself.
  * Access to toastfs-dev (the machine which hosts the development cluster).
 You will need a Kerberos root instance as a prerequisite to this.
  * Any VNC viewer.
 These instructions are based on [TigerVNC](https://github.com/TigerVNC/tigervnc/releases) (``sudo apt-get install tigervnc``).